image

 Innovative Drugs Designed to Improve Patients’ Lives

-Nurix is advancing three internally discovered and wholly owned clinical-stage drug-candidates designed to treat patients with hematologic malignancies and solid tumors.
+Nurix is advancing three internally discovered and wholly owned clinical-stage drug-candidates designed to treat patients with hematologic malignancies, solid tumors and inflammatory diseases.
 Nurix’s pipeline comprises both Targeted Protein Degraders to eliminate disease causing proteins and E3 ligase inhibitors that target key control elements in immune regulation (Targeted Protein Elevation).
-Drug discovery alliances with Gilead Sciences and Sanofi further enhance our pipeline, each focusing on the discovery and development of Targeted Protein Degraders against a set of unique targets.
+Drug discovery alliances with Gilead Sciences, Sanofi, and Pfizer further enhance our pipeline, each focusing on the discovery and development of Targeted Protein Degraders and Degrader-Antibody Conjugates against a set of unique targets.

 Harnessing the Ubiquitin Proteasome System to Block Inflammation